 Mrs. Recupero continues to further her education annually by attending national and international seminars to stay current with the latest research findings on lymphedema.
 Carmen studied at the Vodder School in Austria in July of 2014 to advance her skills.

-Her training program was recognized by the National Lymphedema Network in 2010, is a sponsor of the Lymphology Association of North America and she looks forward to the continued development of her programs to educate and train medical professionals in order that they might better help people with lymphatic disorders.
+Her training program, recognized by the National Lymphedema Network in 2010, is a sponsor of the Lymphology Association of North America and she looks forward to the continued development of her programs to educate and train medical professionals in order that they might better help people with lymphatic disorders.